Capacity: Approximately 210ml

 We are very excited to receive some more Nixing pieces from Huang Fu Sheng's Studio.
 His studio owns one of the few traditional wood fired kilns in the town of Qinzhou in Guangxi China.
 This kiln was rebuilt on the site of an ancient wood kiln that had been abandoned for many years.

 This fair cup was fired in the traditional wood kiln of the studio using pine wood as fuel.
-Firing nixing clay this way is riskier than in a modern kiln and not all pieces survive the process.
-The piece spent around a week in the kiln (including the heating up and cooling down period of firing) and 72 hours being fired at a temperature above 1300°C. The different colours and patterns on the surface of the clay are a result of the natural wood ash glaze formed by some of the pine ash when it touches the surface of the clay.
+Firing nixing teapots this way is riskier than in a modern kiln and not all pieces survive the process.
+This piece spent around two weeks in the kiln.
+The different colours and patterns on the surface of the clay are a result of the natural wood ash glaze formed by some of the pine ash when it touches the surface of the clay.
 The glaze is partial and only on the outside surface, leaving the nixing clay to retain its porous nature.

 The Teapot was thrown and shaped by hand.